Learn how to get top-tier coverage from agency co-founder Kelsey Libert as she shares her learnings from 10 years of experience and 5000+ campaigns.

 Viral quizzes designed for Facebook continued to perform well.
 This was the most engaging from Playbuzz this year.
 There were many other quizzes from Playbuzz that received millions of interactions for example, this one on passing your elementary test:

 Again it is interesting to note that the quiz received very few links.
 Viral quizzes can gain a lot of shares but rarely do they attract links.
 But if you want to create a buzz, quizzes are one way to do it.
+Want to learn more?
+Check out our guide on how to create engaging and interactive content.

 These inspirational quotes set out as images by Life hack were shared 3m times on Pinterest.
 Inspired by their success in February with their post Life Hack ran a similar post in March, 100 Inspirational Quotes That Will Give You Strength During Hard Times.
 This post received 1.9m engagements.
 Suggests we are all looking for something inspirational – and picture lists posts do well.
 A good example of right topic, right format generating massive engagement.